ulyssesdotcodes/dictionary-bot/README.md

 Dictionary Bot (Alpha)
 ======================

 A Dictionary bot for Slack!
 Add it as a slash command integration.
 Go wild.
 Be word crazy.
+Make sure to add your pearson api key to the apiKey file or it will just use the sandbox one.

 Type `/[command] [word_to_define]` and the server will respond with a definition.
 Surprise bonus: the response includes the word's part of speech!